CrayLabs/SmartSim/doc/model.rst

 .. tabs::

     .. group-tab:: Tensor
-        **Copy/Rename/Delete Operations On Tensors In The Same Application**
+        **Copy/Rename/Delete Operations on Tensors in The Same Application**

         SmartSim supports copy/rename/delete operations on prefixed tensors sent to the ``Orchestrator`` from within the same application that the tensor was placed.
 To achieve this, users must